24 April 2013

 Lay us in the arms of our fallen comrades,

-in the rhymes and songs of loud reports,
+in the rhythms and songs of loud reports,

-in the anguish for revenge of my tactless verses!
+and in the seething revenge of my outspoken verses!

 * This poem was extemporaneously recited by the author at the end of his interrogation on the night of April 28, 2006, in an unidentified place in Metro Manila (near the airport and railroad tracks).
-The writer was challenged by unknown armed men to recite a poem when they learned he was a poet.
+The writer was challenged by unknown armed men to recite a poem when they learned that he was a poet.
 He recited this while blindfolded, handcuffed at the back, and with a gun pointed at his head.
-The poet tried to recall the poem since that time and he first wrote it on the 9 November 2006 when he was already in prison.
+The poet tried to recall the poem from that time and he first wrote it on the 9th of November 2006 when he was already in prison.

 22 April 2013